🚨 THE ROBOTS ARE HERE: Google's Gemini Robotics-ER 1.6 Just Gave AI the Power to Control the Physical World β€” And Nobody's Ready

 That wall just came crashing down.

-The implications are staggering.
+The impact is staggering.
 The applications are terrifying.
 And the deployment is already happening.

-Let's be clear about what Gemini Robotics-ER 1.6 actually does, because the technical details matter:
+Let's be clear about what Gemini Robotics-ER 1.6 does, because the technical details matter:

 Enhanced Spatial Reasoning